Apple Filing Protocol: macOS client

 In Mac OS X Tiger, users can connect to AFP servers by browsing for them in the Network globe or entering an AFP Uniform Resource Locator (URL) into the Connect to Server dialog.
 In Mac OS X Leopard and later releases, AFP shares are displayed in the Finder sidebar.
 AFP URLs take the form: afp://server/share, where server is the server's IP address, Domain Name System (DNS) name, or Bonjour name, and share is the name of the share point.
 In Snow Leopard and later, a URL of the form afp://server/share/path can be used to mount a subdirectory underneath a share point.

 macOS also offers Personal File Sharing, a "light" implementation of the current version of AFP.
 In Mac OS X 10.4, users can share the contents of their Public folders by checking Personal File Sharing in the Sharing section of System Preferences.

 AFP URLs for AppleTalk servers took the form: afp://at/AppleTalk name:AppleTalk zone.
 For networks without AppleTalk zones, an asterisk (*) would be substituted for the zone name.

 Third-party implementations

-Third party server implementations of AFP are available from a number of companies.
+Third party client and server implementations of AFP are available from a number of companies.